Setting Up Authentication in Mosquitto MQTT Broker

-Eclipse Mosquitto is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 3.1 and 3.1.1.
-Mosquitto is lightweight and is suitable for use on all devices from low power single board computers to full servers.
+Eclipse Mosquitto is an open-source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 3.1 and 3.1.1.
+Mosquitto is lightweight and suitable for use on all devices, from low-power single-board computers to full servers.

-The Mosquitto project also provides a C library for implementing MQTT clients, and the very popular mosquitto_pub and mosquitto_sub command line MQTT clients.
+The Mosquitto project also provides a C library for implementing MQTT clients and the widely used mosquitto_pub and mosquitto_sub command-line MQTT clients.

-Mosquitto is one of the most famous MQTT broker.
-Its very easy to install and easy to use.
-After reading many articles and answers, following are the steps I found to make it work.
+Mosquitto is one of the most popular MQTT brokers.
+It is easy to install and use.
+Below are the steps to set up and configure Mosquitto MQTT Broker with authentication.

 Mosquitto is highly portable and available for a wide range of platforms.
-Go to the dedicated download page to find the source or binaries for your platform.
+To download the source or binaries for your platform, visit the Mosquitto download page.

-2. If you have just installed the Mosquitto broker, make sure its stopped (to be in the safe side)
+If you have just installed the Mosquitto broker, ensure it is stopped before configuring authentication:

-Password file will contain your username and the encrypted password.
-Run the following command to create and add a user to this file.
+A password file will contain your username and encrypted password.
+Run the following command to create a new password file and add a user:

 sudo mosquitto_passwd -c /etc/mosquitto/passwd <user_name>

-- “allow_anonymous false” is used to prevent, clients without username and password to connecting to the broker.
+: Prevents clients without a username and password from connecting to the broker.

 mosquitto_sub -h localhost -p 1883 -t myTopic -u <user_name> -P <password>